-For other use, such as photo/video editing and office-related tasks, 4K is the way to go.
-If you don’t need a high refresh rate, you can even find 27″ 4K monitors for around the same price as the 1440p models.
+For other uses, such as photo/video editing and office-related tasks, 4K is the way to go.
+If you don’t need a high refresh rate, you can even find 27″ 4K 60Hz monitors for around the same price as the 1440p 144Hz models.

 In case you plan to do some gaming on the side, a 4K 144Hz monitor is considerably more expensive (double the price) than a 1440p 144Hz variant.
 Also, you’ll need to make sure your GPU will be able to provide you with a satisfactory frame rate in your favorite games.

 When it comes to 32″ monitors, 1440p resolution starts to show its weakness.
 You get the same pixel density as that of 24″ 1080p displays – roughly 92 PPI.

 In contrast, 4K UHD still looks very sharp on 32″ sized screens with around 140 PPI.